samumei/ddecompose/README.md

 ```

 In the default settings, heteroscedasticity-consistent standard errors
-are calculated and factor variables are not normalized.
-Group 0 is
+are computed and factor variables are not normalized.
+Group 0 is defined
-defined as the reference group (the group with the lower factor level)
+as the reference group (the group with the lower factor level) and is
-and is subtracted from group 1.
-Using `summary()`, we can display the
+subtracted from group 1.
+With `summary()`, we can display the
-decompostion formula and the estimation results.
+decomposition formula and the estimation results.

 ``` r
 summary(gender_gap_decomposition)